 This transformation heightens the urgency of a regulatory refocus that bridges gambling, finance, and public health silos.
 What began as an academic tool for aggregating dispersed knowledge is now being rebranded and redeployed as a global financial product—raising stakes for policymakers across domains.
 Viewed through the lens of regulatory entrepreneurship, prediction markets exemplify how digital platforms can continue to institutionalize legal change by forcing regulators to react.
 Kalshi’s trajectory, much like Uber’s disruption of taxi rules, illustrates both the promise and peril of embedding law reform within a profit-driven business model: regulatory entrepreneurship can democratize financial participation, enhance financial inclusion, and spur innovation, but it can also entrench private interests at the expense of public welfare.

-Only through such integrated, evidence-driven strategies can prediction markets fulfill their promise as valuable forecasting tools without continuing to externalize the escalating costs of compulsive engagement, financial harm, and public health strain.
+Only through integrated, evidence-driven regulatory strategies such as those proposed above can prediction markets fulfill their promise as valuable forecasting tools without continuing to externalize the escalating costs of compulsive engagement, financial harm, and public health strain.
 Effective regulation, far from stifling innovation, is essential to securing the long-term legitimacy and societal value of these platforms.

 Appendix: